pyvec/blog.python.cz/README.md

 ## Write an Article in 5 Steps

-Writing a new article can be very simple using just GitHub:
+Writing a new text-only article can be very simple using just GitHub:

 1. On GitHub, go to the [`content`](https://github.com/pyvec/blog.python.cz/tree/master/content) directory of this repository.
 Click the <kbd>Create new file</kbd> button in the top right corner.
 2. Name your file in the `YYYY-MM-DD_article-name.md` format, where: